j-andrews7/KnowledgeDump/docs/some_day_list/The_Some_Day_List.md

 - Make IBET more performant.
 	- Avoid complete re-plotting when adding labels.
 	- Add option to add labels automatically on highlighted gene(sets).
+- Make the nf-core Cut & Run pipeline script for fragment length histograms more memory efficient by changing from using `np.array` for each iteration to a list and concatenating the list objects into an array at the end.
+	- This sucker takes like 500+ GB of memory for large datasets unnecessarily.

 ## Data Processing
 - Typical `params.yaml` files for nf-core pipelines pointing to our reference data rather than having that crammed into configs.